Ananya1112/Road-Safety-and-Traffic-Automation/README.md

 The tech stack we used is mainly Machine Learning and Deep Laerning.
 We also implemented image processing by OpenCV in it.

 ## 3.)
-Traffic Sign Reognition and Smart OverSpeed Warning
+Traffic Sign Recognition and Smart OverSpeed Warning

 Traffic signs provide valuable information to drivers and other road-users.
 Neglecting them can be fatal.
 Many times in long journey drivers miss road safety signals and don't give much attention on it due to which many accidents occur.